How to install Umbraco CMS and uSkinned Site Builder from NuGet

 Step 2

-Now choose between one of the following scripts, the choice is dependent on whether you would like to use a local database or SQLite database.
+Now choose between one of the following 3 options, the choice is dependent on whether you would like to use a local database, SQLite database or SQL Server database.

 You can give the solution and project different names if you wish, these are only an example.